 Schools Cadet Expansion Officer

-My name is Rod Gray the Schools Cadet Expansion Officer for the South East England covering the counties of Kent, Surrey, Sussex, Hampshire and Isle of Wight, Berkshire, Oxfordshire and Buckinghamshire.
+My name is Rod Gray and I am the Schools Cadet Expansion Officer for the South East of England covering the Counties of Kent, Surrey, Sussex, Hampshire, Isle of Wight, Berkshire, Oxfordshire and Buckinghamshire.
 Currently we have 103 schools as part of the Combined Cadet Force (CCF) consisting of 48 Independent and 54 State Sector Schools.
 I have been involved in cadets since 2015 and it is the most humbling and rewarding role I have the honour to involved with.

 National statistics MOD sponsored cadet forces: 1 April 2023